noah-mt-smith/QMEE/README.md

 # hello
-This is something I added from my local macbook, hopefully it works :P This is also something I wrote on my local computer
+This is something I added from my local macbook, hopefully it works :P This is also something I wrote on my local computer And this is something I wrote on GitHub!